Biden ties Republican in race for Va. governor to Trump

 He charged that Youngkin “not only embraces some of the essential lack of character, he endorses Donald Trump's bad ideas and bad record."

-McAuliffe, meanwhile, said that Youngkin “is ending his campaign the way he started it: With divisive dog whistles."
+McAuliffe, meanwhile, told the same gathering that Youngkin “is ending his campaign the way he started it: With divisive dog whistles."

 “We have a choice: A path that promotes conspiracies, hate, division, or a path focused on lifting up every single Virginian,” McAuliffe said.